 G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minimum inimum 18 maximum
+Number of credits per term a student can take for the stated full-time tuition 12 minimum n 18 maximum G3.

-G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-Yes No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: N/A
+Yes 🖾 No G4.
+Do tuition and fees vary by undergraduate instructional program?
+Xes Yes 🗌 No If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in O 61?
+0%